tylorkolbeck/github-portfolio-builder/README.md

 ### `GhPort`

 Create a GhPort instance by passing it a github username string.
-Optionally pass in an GitHub OAUTH token.
+Optionally pass in an GitHub personal access token.

+Not passing a personal access token will limit requests to 60 per hour but if you authenticate that number is upped to 5,000.

 Note: OAuth tokens should be treated as a password so use caution to not expose it in a repo or on the client.